bryanmcnett/aabo/README.md

 * k-DOP is about opposing half-spaces, and AABO is about opposing bounding polyhedra. a 6-DOP doesn’t have opposing polyhedra - it has one rectangular solid - but still qualifies as a k-DOP.
 An 8-DOP *can* have opposing tetrahedra, but nowhere in literature can we find anyone mentioning this or making use of it, despite its large performance advantage.
 * A k-DOP can not have opposing polyhedra if all of its axes point into the same hemisphere.
 Almost always in literature, k-DOP axes have non-negative X,Y,Z values where possible, which makes them point into the same hemisphere.
 Nowhere can we find discussion of how axis direction affects a k-DOP’s ability to have opposing polyhedra, which is required to avoid reading half of its data most of the time.
+* For example, an 8-DOP likely has the axes [(1,0,1), (-1,0,1), (0,1,1), (0,-1,1)] which all point in +Z, and therefore the same hemisphere.
+This can not be an AABO: it does not form opposing polyhedra.
 * AABO is necessarily SOA (structure-of-arrays) to avoid reading the maxABCD tetrahedron into memory unless it's needed, and 8-DOP is AOS (array-of-structures) in all known implementations.
 ```
 struct Octahedra